-^{} Adopted by the Committee at its 129th session (29 June-24 July 2020).
+\\ Adopted by the Committee at its 129th session (29 June-24 July 2020).

+1.2 On 16 May 2016, the State party submitted its observations on admissibility and asked the Committee to consider the admissibility of the communication separately from its merits.
 On 19 June 2017, the Committee, acting through its Special Rapporteur on new communications and interim measures, decided to refuse the State party's request.

-Facts as submitted by the author
+Facts as submitted by the authors